marijn-qbaylogic/clash-shockwaves-testing/docs/howto/LUTS.md

 > will result in a completely new translation being stored, which is bad for container types
 > that may be very large or contain large values.
 Secondly, the lookup table only has the binary
 > representation of the data type available: as such, `undefined` is indistinguishable from
 > `(undefined,undefined)`, even though they are different values in Haskell.
-When writing
-> a LUT instance, be aware of these properties.
+Shockwaves first
+> converts value to binary and then reconstructs them to guarantee that the translations
+> accurately match the values in the VCD file.
+This does however mean that they are not direct
+> translations of the values that occur in simulation!

 ### CHANGING THE RENDER VALUE